Lawrence Quill, Professor of Political Theory

 "The Californian Ideology Revisited" (with Professor Hasmet Uluorta)

-in Digital Platforms and the Algorithmic Self (Westminster University Press, forthcoming)
+in Digital Platforms and the Algorithmic Self (Westminster University Press, 2021)

 "Should A.I.
 Be Your Therapist?"